niravbeni/multimodal-pdf/README.md

-# Text PDF Chat
+# PDF Chat System

-A streamlined, text-based PDF chat application that enables users to upload PDF documents and ask questions about their content.
+A streamlined PDF management and chat system that enables users to upload PDF documents, search them by content, and ask questions about their content.

 ## Overview

 This application extracts text from PDF files, processes it into chunks, and uses a retrieval-augmented generation (RAG) approach to answer questions about the content.
-It focuses solely on text extraction and processing, making it more efficient and producing smaller output files compared to multimodal approaches.
+It stores PDF metadata and content in a database for efficient searching and retrieval.

 ## Features

-- **PDF Text Extraction**: Extracts text from PDF files using the Unstructured library
+- **PDF Management**: Import PDFs from a folder to the database with a single command
-- **Text Chunking**: Splits large documents into manageable chunks for better processing
+- **Automatic Text Extraction**: Extract text content from PDFs for search and analysis
-- **Semantic Search**: Uses embeddings to find the most relevant content for user queries
+- **Automatic Summary Generation**: Create summaries of PDFs to improve searchability
-- **Conversational Interface**: Clean, intuitive chat interface for asking questions
+- **Content Search**: Search PDF content and metadata to find relevant documents
-- **Preloaded Collection Support**: Option to use a preprocessed collection of documents
+- **Conversational Interface**: Clean chat interface for asking questions about PDF content
-- **Summary Generation**: Creates summaries of text chunks to improve retrieval quality
+- **Semantic Search**: Use embeddings to find the most relevant content for user queries

 ## Getting Started